codefellows-seattle-dotnet-401d2/Lab01---C-Fundamentals/About_Me_Quiz/README.md

 - Provide a readme that includes clear directions on setting up this program.
 - Questions to Consider:
 	1. What programs do I need installed?
+	I needed to have visual studio 2017, github and git installed to make the program work.
 	1. What are the step by step directions?
+	The user will be promted to eneter their name and be given a set of questions to answer. the questions can be answered and the user will receive a mesaage.
+After all questions are completed the user will be shown the number of questions they got correct.
 	1. How do I run the program?

 	1. How do I know the program worked successfully?

 ## Rubric